| Title: | Quantile-Frequency Analysis (QFA) of Time Series and Spline Quantile Regression (SQR) |

 tau |

-sequence of quantile levels where |
+quantile levels for evaluation ( |

 p |